erf-model/ERF/Docs/sphinx_doc/CouplingToNoahMP.rst

 input-output operations.

-The following functions are used to operate on the `NoahmpIO_type` and interface with thier respective Fortran implementations:
+The following functions are used to operate on the `NoahmpIO_type` and interface with their respective Fortran implementations:

 -  `void NoahmpIOVarInitDefault(NoahmpIO_type* noahmpio)`: Initializes
    default variables of `NoahmpIO_type`.
 Create C pointer for Fortran